Laura McFarlane, Project Director

 David has been part of the LEAP team since its inception, including the programme's various funding rounds and launch in April 2015.
 He oversees the planning and performance of the LEAP programme, reporting to funders and the various governance groups that provide accountability for the programme.

-Before LEAP, David primarily worked on the Centre for Excellence and Outcomes for Children and Young People's Services programme from 2008 to date, providing programme and financial support, working within a consortium of partners, and providing the best evidence of 'what works' through a variety of media to improve outcomes for children, young people and their families.
-David still works on aspects of this as well as other areas of work with the Director of Programmes at the National Children's Bureau (NCB).
+Before LEAP, David primarily worked on a variety of programmes at the National Children’s Bureau, including the Centre for Excellence and Outcomes for Children and Young People's Services from 2008, and the Children’s Partnership (Strategic Partner to the Department for Education) from 2013, providing programme and financial management.
+The former involved working within a consortium of partners, and providing the best evidence of 'what works' through a variety of media to improve outcomes for children, young people and their families.

 Prior to joining NCB, David worked on a New Deal for Communities programme in Clapham Park for six years which has given him a broad understanding of the challenges for local people in Lambeth, especially the most vulnerable.